-Nyingchi, known as “Switzerland” for Tibetans ,is a prefecture-level city in the southeast Tibet.
+Nyingchi, known as “Switzerland” for Tibetans, is a prefecture-level city in southeast Tibet.
 It does not only own a breathtaking scenic beauty, but also well-preserved Tibetan customs.
 And one of the best ways to discover a new place is through its food.
-Tourists are highly recommended to have a culinary trip in Nyingchi in order to experience a different culture.
+Tourists are highly recommended to have a culinary trip to Nyingchi in order to experience a different culture.

-Stone bowl chicken, noted as the most famous Nyingchi food, enjoys a high reputation among not only tourists, but also the locals.
-It is strewed on slow heat over long hours with the precious materials, which are usually served as Chinese traditional medicine, such as conic gymnadenia tuber, danshen, ginshenand, Chinese angelia and medlar.
-And the special way of cooking ensures that they are embedded with a both rich and natural herbal flavor.
-Unlike many other dishes cooked in metal pot, stone bowl chicken, as you can obviously tell from the name, is strewed in a certain kind of black chiseled concave mica, which enables all the nutrition to be well preserved and becomes the highlight of the dish.
+Stone Pot chicken, noted as the most famous Nyingchi food enjoys a high reputation among not only tourists but also the locals.
+Delicious chicken cooked with Rhizome of Conic Gymnadenia(ginseng-like plant in a hand's shape).
+What's special is the utensil - the stone pots.
+The pots are traditionally carved out by hand, and it's believed that food cooked in such pots has a special flavor.
+And the special way of cooking ensures that they are embedded with both rich and natural herbal flavor, which enables all the nutrition to be well preserved and becomes the highlight of the dish.

-Alone with the mentioned delicious dishes you will find an unbelievable amount of other Nyingchi food court to eat at, moreover, there is also a good variety of specialties from other part of Tibet for you to choose from.
-And it definatly worth a couple of hours’ train ride from Lhasa.
+Alone with the mentioned delicious dishes, you will find an unbelievable amount of other Nyingchi food courts to eat at, moreover, there is also a good variety of specialties from other parts of Tibet for you to choose from.
+And it definitely worth a couple of hours’ train ride from Lhasa.

 - Nyingchi Map